txopen/histoc/paper/paper.md

 Currently, it is possible to simulate allocation rules implemented in Portugal (PT model), in countries within Eurotransplant (ET model) [@ET], in the United Kingdom (UK model) [@UK], and a system suggested by @Lima:2013 (Lima’s model).

 Each one of these models have as arguments a data frame with transplant candidates’ clinical and demographic characteristics, a data frame with candidates’ HLA antibodies and potential donor's information.
+By default 2 candidates are selected for each donor, although we can define the number of candidates to be selected.

 For all the models a virtual crossmatch between the donor and transplant candidates is performed (`xmatch()`).
 And, only those candidates with a negative crossmatch and ABO compatible can opt to a donor’s kidney.